turingschool-examples/challenges/rails-mini-project.markdown

 #### Gifs

-* Admins can generate gifs by entering search terms in field and then clicking "generate gif".
+* Admins can generate gifs by entering a one-word search term in field and then clicking "generate gif".
 This should create a new gif in the database.
 This feature is not available to regular users.
 * Gifs should have a title and image_path.
 See above "Images" in project #1 for more info on implemeting images.
 * Use the [GiphyApi](https://github.com/giphy/GiphyAPI) to generate gifs.